retextjs/retext-keywords/readme.md

 ### `unified().use(retextKeywords[, options])`

-Extract keywords and key-phrases from the document.
+Extract keywords and key phrases.

-The results are stored on `file.data`: keywords at `file.data.keywords` and key-phrases at `file.data.keyphrases`.
+The results are stored on `file.data.{keywords,keyphrases}`.
 Both are lists.

 A single keyword looks as follows: